Punktum-dk/epp-service-specification/README.md

 <a id="production"></a>
 #### Production

-- Please see [EPP service specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for up to date information for the production environment accessible at: `epp.dk-hostmaster.dk` on port: `700`
+- Please see [EPP service specification Wiki][DKHMEPPWIKI] for up to date information for the production environment accessible at: `epp.dk-hostmaster.dk` on port: `700`

 - This environment is the production environment
 - info and check requests made to this environment will reflect live production data